From local to non-local correlations: the Dual Boson perspective: Numerical results

 In the opposite limit of large $U$, EDMFT itself starts to give an accurate phase boundary, since it accounts for all local effects and those are most important at large $U$.
 Both DB-based approaches converge to EDMFT at $U=2.5$, whereas both EDMFT$+$GW approaches give a phase boundary at the same, slightly smaller $V$.

 We even observe that DMFT$+$GW performs better than EDMFT$+$GW, although it is simpler.
-Although DMFT$+$GW contains fewer correlation effects than EDMFT$+$GW, it is free from double counting by construction.
-This clearly shows the huge role that double counting can play.
-On the other hand, comparison of DMFT$+$GW and DB$-$GW schemes confirms the fact, that inclusion of bosonic correlations already on the impurity level is also very important and provides the better starting point for extension of dynamical mean-field theory.
+Although DMFT$+$GW contains fewer correlation effects than EDMFT$+$GW, it is free from double-counting by construction.
+This clearly shows the huge role that double-counting can play.
+On the other hand, comparison of DMFT$+$GW and DB$-$GW schemes confirms the fact, that inclusion of bosonic correlations already on the impurity level is also very important and provides the better starting point for extending dynamical mean-field theory.

 In Fig.~\ref{SigmaNL}, we show the polarization operator corrections $\bar{\Pi}_{\qv\omega}$ at high-symmetry $\qv$-points, according to the EDMFT$+$GW($\gamma$) and DB$-$GW($\gamma$) approaches.
-The behaviour of all methods is different, especially in the approaches that contain the frequency dependent vertex function $\gamma_{\nu\omega}$ in the diagrams.
-This shows that the main difference in the approaches lies in their description of the collective excitations.
+The results of the two approaches DB$-$GW and EDMFT$+$GW, that do not take into account the frequency dependent vertex function $\gamma$, are similar.
+The presence of the full local three-point vertex function in the diagrams significantly changes the results~\cite{PhysRevB.90.235135}.
+Moreover, the inclusion of the vertex function results in the different behavior of the polarization operator of the DB$-$GW$\gamma$ and EDMFT$+$GW$\gamma$ approaches.
+The dual contribution to the polarization operator in this case is larger.
+Therefore, using the dual way one excludes less contributions from the diagrams, than in the case of the EDMFT$++$ theories.
+Thus, the main difference in the approaches lies in their description of the collective excitations and comes from the different ways of treating the double-counting problem.

 The fermion-boson vertex exhibits less structure as the metallicity of the system is increased and becomes mostly flat as the phase boundary to the CO phase is approached~\cite{PhysRevB.90.235135}.
 The influence of non-local interaction $V$ on the three-point vertex function $\gamma_{\nu\omega}$ is shown in Fig.~\ref{fig:vertex}.
 The effects of the three-leg vertex are also visible in the non-local part of polarization operator in the difference between DB$-$GW and DB$-$GW$\gamma$ (or between EDMFT$+$GW and EDMFT$+$GW$\gamma$) approaches (see Fig.~\ref{SigmaNL}).